Ep. 271 – Special Operators Transition Foundation, Director Of Programs, Joshua Johnson

 We went down to Fort Lauderdale where we participated in two different donor drives. it was the South Florida Charity Classic.
 It was a big golf tournament.
 It was a rough day in the office when I had to go golf down in Florida.
 It’s getting out there, talking to people that don’t necessarily know what’s happening, briefing them up as I did with you, explaining what it is, why we’re doing it, and then asking them if they’re willing to do it.
 It’s about $6,000 to run a fellow through the program.

-You keep saying, “Fellow.” Is it only men?
+You keep saying, “Fellow.” is it only men?

 No. A fellow represents anyone that’s within Special Operations.
 The fellowship.
 We refer to them as fellows.
 During my time in Special Operations, within Army Special Forces, as a Green Beret, we didn’t have females as operators.
 I tend to go with the gents, the boys, or the guys.
-I’ve taught myself to go, “And ladies,” because it’s far more prevalent.
+I’ve taught myself to go, “And ladies,” because it’s far more prevalent.
 In some of the other units in some 160th pilots, we’ve got females coming to that.

 It’s something that’s going to become more emerging than current.
 It’s super fascinating that you’re able to fund this completely off donations.
 What’s your annual budget?